f0x3s/ct-scan-anatomic-boundary-viewer/README.md

 # CT Scan Anatomic Boundary Viewer
+A lightweight Python application for viewing and segmenting CT scans stored as DICOM files.

 <p align="center">
   <img src="media/example1.png" alt="example 1" style="width:45%; height:auto;">
   <img src="media/example2.png" alt="example 2" style="width:45%; height:auto;">
 </p>

-A lightweight Python application for viewing and segmenting CT scans stored as DICOM files.

 The viewer loads a DICOM series, sorts slices into their correct anatomical order, and allows the user to identify boundaries between tissue-density regions using Hounsfield units and a marching squares algorithm.

+*Created as a final project for ITEC1150 at Minneapolis College.*

 ## Features